nkhi/acorn-your-acorn/README.md

 <!-- Define site scripts from src/script.js-->
 <script>
     // A GET request for the minified version for the script code to load into the textbox element
     // because you cant load external resources on Acorn due to the Content Security Policy.
+    // and clipboard limits and unescapable character sequences

     function addScript(url) {
         var textarea = document.getElementById('codeblock');